Religion in Moldova: Islam

-The Islamic League of Moldova (Liga Islamică din Moldova) estimates that there are approximately 17,000 Muslims in Moldova.
-The Islamic League was registered with Moldova's Ministry of Justice in March 2011 and therefore received official government recognition of its role as a representative of Moldova's Muslim community.
+The Islamic League of Moldova (Liga Islamică din Moldova) was registered with Moldova's Ministry of Justice in March 2011 and therefore received official government recognition of its role as a representative of Moldova's Muslim community.
 It is the first legally recognised Muslim association in Moldova.
 There is one mosque in Moldova, located in the capital city, Chişinău.

 Although the Constitution of Moldova protects freedom of religion in theory, in practice Muslims in Moldova often face discrimination, especially from local government and the Orthodox Church.
 The municipal government of Chişinău has repeatedly refused requests by the Islamic League of Moldova "allot a plot of land for the Muslim community at the state-run cemetery", in violation of Moldovan law which "provides the right to burial space in public cemeteries for all registered religious groups.
 The mayoralty rejected both requests sent by the community in January and in March [2022]."
 Prior to the groups registration in 2011, "Drop-ins by police on worship services were regularly reported, as well as alleged harassment."

 Following the 2011 recognition of the Islamic League of Moldova, the Bishop of the Metropolis of Chișinău and All Moldova, Vladimir (Cantarean), described the formal recognition of the Muslim association as "a humiliation" for Moldova's Christians.
 "Other senior church officials suggested that the Muslim association will seek to "cause trouble" in Moldova."
 Former President of Moldova, Vladimir Voronin, also condemned the registration.
 Members of the Moldovan public organised a protest march in May of 2011.
 Attenders of the rally made Islamophobic claims that "the Muslims are like a virus.
 If you let in just a few they will multiply," and that "Muslims would introduce polygamy and "harems" to Moldova.
 And a priest named Gheorghe was quoted by local media as saying at the rally that the Muslims "are all instructed in terrorism."

 Nevertheless, as of 2016, the Office of the United Nations High Commissioner for Human Rights concluded that Muslims are "thriving" in Moldova.
 Following the personal involvement of United Nations Special Rapporteur on Freedom of Religion or Belief Heiner Bielefeldt after these protests, as well as the personal actions of Minister of Justice, Alexandru Tonase, the situation was calmed down and the protests came to an end.
 Veaceslav Balan, UN Human Rights Office Coordinator in Moldova said that Islamophobia is still, however, "a major challenge facing Muslims today in the country."